gethop-dev/pubsub/README.md

   * `:port`: The port where the MQTT broker accepts connections for the configured transport protocol.
 This key is OPTIONAL and defaults to the standard MQTT port for the configured `:transport`.
   * `:username`: If the MQTT broker requires authentication, this is the username to connect with.
 This key is OPTIONAL, and the default value is an empty username.
   * `:password`: If the MQTT broker requires authentication, this is the password to connect with.
 This key is OPTIONAL, and the default value is an empty password.
-  * `:opts`: [clojurewerkz.machine-head.client/connect](https://github.com/clojurewerkz/machine_head/blob/master/src/clojure/clojurewerkz/machine_head/client.clj) accepts special MQTT connect options like `:auto-reconnect`, `:connection-timeout`, etc. If you need/want to use any of these options, you can specify them here as a map.
+  * `:opts`: [clojurewerkz.machine-head.client/connect](https://github.com/clojurewerkz/machine_head/blob/master/src/clojure/clojurewerkz/machine_head/client.clj) accepts special MQTT connection options like `:auto-reconnect`, `:connection-timeout`, etc. If you need/want to use any of these options, you can specify them here as a map.
 This key is OPTIONAL.
 * `:logger`: usually a reference to `:duct/logger` key.
 But you can use any Integrant key derived from `:duct/logger` (such as `:duct.logger/timbre`).

 If you need a custom SSL/TLS configuration (minimum SSL/TLS version for the connection, non-standard SSL/TLS port, custom CA certificates, client certificates, etc.) you can specify the following optional configuration key:

-* `:ssl-config`: The value of this key is a map with the following optional configuration keys:
+* `:ssl-config`: The value of this key is a map with the following configuration keys (all of them are OPTIONAL):
   * `:tls-version`: A string with a valid SSL/TLS version to use for the SSL connection.
 The default is "TLSv1.2".
 Other valid values can be found at https://docs.oracle.com/javase/8/docs/technotes/guides/security/StandardNames.html#SSLContext
-  * `:ca-crt-file`: Path to a file with a custom Certification Authority (CA) certificate (or certificate bundle, with a full certification chain), in PEM format, used to validate the MQTT broker certificate.
+  * `:ca-crt-file`: Path to a file with a custom Certification Authority (CA) certificate in PEM format (or a certificate bundle in PEM format, with a full certification chain), used to validate the MQTT broker certificate.
   * `:crt-file`: Path to a file with the client certificate, in PEM format.
   * `:key-file`: Path to a file with the client private key, in PEM format.
-  * `:key-password`: Password use to decrypt the client private key, if it is encrypted.
+  * `:key-password`: Password used to decrypt the client private key, if it is encrypted.

-You can also specify the following optional configuration keys to specify how to handle connection attempts to the broker:
+You can also configure the following optional configuration keys to specify how to handle connection attempts to the broker:

 * `:max-retries`: If the connection attempt fails, how many retries we want to attempt before giving up.
 * `:backoff-ms`: This is a vector in the form `[initial-delay-ms max-delay-ms multiplier]` to control the delay between each retry.
-The delay for nth retry will be (max (* initial-delay-ms n multiplier) max-delay-ms).
+The delay for nth retry will be `(max (* initial-delay-ms n multiplier) max-delay-ms)`.
 If `multiplier` is not specified (or if it is `nil`), a multiplier of 2 is used.
 All times are in milli-seconds.

-Key initialization returns a map with a two keys.
+Key initialization returns a map with two keys.
 A key called `:logger` which holds a copy of the logger configuration setting (to be used in the `halt-key!` method).
-And a key called `:client`, which is a`PubSubMQTTClient` record that can be used to perform the publishing and subscribing operations described below.
+And a key called `:client`, which is a `PubSubMQTTClient` record that can be used to perform the publishing and subscribing operations described below.
 Also notice that the `PubSubMQTTClient` record has a key called `:conn` that is an instance of a `machine_head` MQTT client connection.
-You can use this value to perform calls into `machine_head` API functions directly.
+You can use this value to perform calls into the `machine_head` library functions directly.

 #### `:magnet.pubsub/amqp`